The Power of Acupuncture and Moxibustion: Ancient Practices for Holistic Wellness

 Acupuncture, known as 針灸 (zhēnjiǔ) in Chinese, is a comprehensive term for the treatment approach.
 It consists of two components: 針法 (zhēnfǎ) and 灸法 (jiǔfǎ), which refer to acupuncture and moxibustion, respectively.
 While acupuncture is well-known in the Western world, moxibustion, or moxa, still remains a mystery to many.

-In ancient times, Chinese medical practitioners often said, "One needle, two moxibustion, three herbal soups."
-Acupuncture and moxibustion were considered integral components of a comprehensive treatment plan.
 Acupuncture, involving the insertion of fine needles into specific acupressure points, helps promote the harmony of Qi and blood, and the smooth flow of meridians.
 This, in turn, aids in curing diseases and restoring health.

 一針,二灸,三湯藥口:One needle, two moxibustion, three herbal soups.
+Common Chinese Phrase

 On the other hand, moxibustion plays a vital role in supplementing the body's Qi.
 When the body lacks Qi, moxibustion is used to replenish it effectively.
 By igniting the dried mugwort, known as 艾 (ài) in Chinese, near key acupressure points, moxibustion produces a unique smell and warmth.
 This stimulation helps adjust the physiological functions of various parts of the body, improving overall health and preventing diseases.